Singapore Armed Forces: Recent years

-Contribution in times of national crises
+Contribution in national crises

-On 15 March 1986, the six-storey Hotel New World, a 15-year-old, one-star budget hotel situated at the junction of Serangoon Road and Owen Road collapsed.
-SAF soldiers aided in rescue operations, and had worked alongside members of the Singapore Civil Defence Force (SCDF) to remove the rubble.
+On 15 March 1986, the six-storey Hotel New World collapsed.
+SAF soldiers aided in rescue operations, working alongside members of the Singapore Civil Defence Force to remove the rubble.
 RSAF UH-1H helicopters were on standby at the nearby Farrer Park football field to evacuate rescued victims to the Singapore General Hospital.

 On 26 March 1991, Singapore Airlines Flight 117 was hijacked by four Pakistanis en route to Singapore.
-Upon landing in Changi Airport at 8:15pm SGT, the hijackers demanded the release of several Pakistan Peoples Party members.
-Negotiations faltered, and after the hijackers gave their ultimatum to have their demands fulfilled at 6.15am SGT of the following morning, Commandos from SAF's Special Operations Force (SOF) stormed the plane and shot all of the hijackers dead and rescued the hostages.
+Upon landing in Changi Airport at 8:15pm SGT, the hijackers demanded the release of several Pakistan People's Party members.
+Negotiations faltered, and after the hijackers gave their ultimatum to have their demands fulfilled at 6.15am SGT of the following morning, commandos from SAF's Special Operations Force (SOF) stormed the plane, killing all hijackers and rescuing the hostages.

-During the SARS outbreak in 2003, SAF paramedics were deployed at Changi International Airport to screen incoming passengers from places hit by SARS such as Hong Kong, China, Hanoi and Toronto.
-The SAF also deployed 220 servicemen with operations such as screening for SARS, contact tracing and enforcing home quarantine orders.
-The team also managed other major operations such as the quarantine of 1,500 staff from the Institute of Mental Health.
+During the SARS outbreak in 2003, SAF paramedics were deployed at Changi Airport to screen incoming passengers from places hit by SARS.
+The SAF also deployed 220 servicemen with operations such as screening, contact tracing and enforcing home quarantine orders.
+The team also managed other major operations, such as the quarantine of 1,500 staff from the Institute of Mental Health.

 In 2004, the Singapore Armed Forces also responded to the 2004 Indian Ocean earthquake and tsunami.
-In addition to the human tolls, being one of the nearest neighbors to the tsunami-hit countries and a nation that was not directly affected by the recent disaster, Singapore has been able to render prompt help as part of the global relief efforts.